fvaleri/strimzi-debugging/sessions/007/README.md

 Successfully started partition reassignments for my-topic-0,my-topic-1,my-topic-2
 ```

-The old partitions will be only removed once the reassignment process is complete, so make sure that there is enough
+When moving data between brokers, we use the `--throttle` option to limit the inter-broker traffic to 5 MB/s, in order
+to avoid any impact on the cluster while moving partitions between brokers.
+The problem is that it also applies to the
+normal partition replication traffic between brokers, so we need to find the right balance which allows to move data in
+a reasonable amount of time, but without slowing down the replication too much.

+We can start from a safe throttle value and then
+use `kafka.server:type=FetcherLagMetrics,name=ConsumerLag,clientId=([-.\w]+),topic=([-.\w]+),partition=([0-9]+)`
+metric to observe how far the followers are lagging behind the leader for a given partition.
+If this lag is growing or
+the reassignment is taking too much time, we can re-execute the command with the `--additional` option and an increased
+throttle value.

-disk space to accommodate for this extra storage requirement.
-We must use the `--verify` option to check the status of
+After the reassignment is started, we use the `--verify` option to check the status of the reassignment process and
-the reassignment process and disable the replication throttling, which otherwise will continue to affect the cluster.
+disable the replication throttling, which otherwise will continue to affect the cluster.
+When the process is done, we
-When the process is done, we can check if the topic configuration changes have been applied.
+can check if the topic configuration changes have been applied.

 ```sh
 [strimzi@krun-1664115586 kafka]$ bin/kafka-reassign-partitions.sh --bootstrap-server my-cluster-kafka-bootstrap:9092 \